NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 ## Use the Newtonsoft.Json API in the app

-With the `Newtonsoft.Json` package in the project, you can call its `JsonConvert.SerializeObject` method to convert an object to a human-readable string:
+With the `Newtonsoft.Json` package in the project, call its `JsonConvert.SerializeObject` method to convert an object to a human-readable string:

 1. From **Solution Explorer**, open *MainWindow.xaml* and replace the existing `<Grid>` element with the following code: